11 Best Features of Recruitment HRMS

 - Auto-publication of vacancies to the main job search engines and jobs boards (such as SimplyHired, Monster, Glassdoor, etc.)

 - Auto-publication to your own careers page, should you have one as part of your company website.
-Ideally, this includes automatic updating whenever the job specification, description or requirements change; this single feature can save hours of admin time compared to a more manual approach.
+Ideally, this includes automatic updating whenever the job specification, description, or requirements change; this single feature alone can save hours of admin time compared to a more manual approach.

 - Tapping into social media for the broadest selection of possible qualified candidates.
-When such a large segment of the global population is regularly online and logged in to one of the big three social media platforms (Facebook, Twitter, and LinkedIn have 2.9 billion users as of January 2019) it’s practically negligent to ignore social media when recruiting.
-The best results from adding social media to your recruitment campaign come as part of a broader social media strategy using such platforms to build your employer brand and user communities that then – at recruitment time – become readymade talent pools.
+When such a large segment of the global population is regularly online and logged in to one of the big three social media platforms (Facebook and Twitter have 3.3 billion users as of October 2021, and LinkedIn adds another 800 million to that) it’s practically negligent to ignore social media when recruiting.
+The best results from adding social media to your recruitment campaign come as part of a broader social media strategy using such platforms to build your employer brand and user communities that then – at recruitment time – become ready-made talent pools.

 At each stage of a recruitment campaign, communication with candidates is critical.
 This includes communicating the basic scheduling of the process elements relevant to them, including appointments, assessments, and interviews, both in-person and remote.